JanKolo04/task-table/README.md

 - [x] add task container to taskAll and make his center
 - [x] make vertical middle text in task
 - [ ] make static text div to task div
+- [ ] add max text input lenght in password and login in register